 Read a full history of Victoria and Albert’s seaside retreat, from the time the royal couple bought the estate to the present day.

 Queen Victoria was crowned when she was just 18, and her reign lasted 63 years.
 Find out more about her life and reign.

 Discover how Osborne House’s Italianate design – the inspiration of Prince Albert – came to be imitated in public buildings throughout the British Empire.

 Queen Victoria’s Children

-Prince Albert and Queen Victoria had nine children, five girls and four boys, with 17 years between the oldest and the youngest.
+Prince Albert and Queen Victoria had nine children, five girls and four boys, over 17 years.
 Find out more about their personalities and interests.

 Osborne Collection Highlights